 Since 2000, another problem in Polish-Russian relations was provoked by Poland’s engagement in the building of the aforementioned antimissile system.
 As Kortunov (2009: 14-15) has argued, the antimissile shield may become a threat to Russia (within 15 to 25 years), especially if this period were to coincide with modernization of the USA’s nuclear potential.
 This system could make it possible for other countries to aim their atomic weapons from the USA at Russian targets.
 Increasing incidences of “Weimar syndrome” in the Muslim world will contribute to the escalation of transnational activity directed by terrorist organizations at the countries of “Great Europe”, which include Russia.
 According to Nikonov, an influential persona in the Kremlin, Moscow did not have any reason to support the expansion of NATO because this could only lead to Russia’s isolation and the undermining of its role in issues of European security (Nikonov, 2003: 36).
 Moreover, Moscow did not have any reason to support the USA’s plans for the Antimissile Defense System.
 In fact, Russia believed that such a system could cause the collapse of the control system over strategic weapons, not only in bilateral relations between Russia and the USA but also within a wider context incorporating China (Nikonov, 2003: 36).
 Russia was also afraid that, by neutralizing its nuclear missile potential, the system would undermine the strategic position of the Federation and its ability to control the situation in the Central and Eastern Europe region.
 The American antimissile shield in Europe was treated by Russia as an attack on its superpower aspirations and provoked a new armaments race (Beliaev, 2007: 88).

-Russia’s CIS policy
+Donald Trump’s visit in Poland in July 2017 confirmed Russia's fears about Poland’s close cooperation with the USA.
+Trump in his speech in Warsaw criticized Russia and urged it to "join the community of responsible nations".
+Trump assured Poland of military, economic and energy cooperation will and American support for the regional collaboration and democratic movements in Central and Eastern Europe.
+The Trump’s words that US “has demonstrated not merely with words but with its actions that we stand firmly behind Article 5, the mutual defense commitment” and the suppression of anti-democratic forces in the world (Całe przemówienie..., 2017) were particularly well perceived in Poland.
+Trump’s declarations were identified in Russia as a US return to close cooperation with new member states of NATO and the UE, which had also competitive character towards Russia’s interest in Europe.
+Russian experts stressed also the business character of Trumps declarations, especially in terms of military cooperation (for example sale of US military equipment to Poland) and energy issues (delivery of American liquid gas to Europe).
+In these issues US cooperation with Central Europe will harm Russia’s position in the region (Seferinkina, 2017).
+In Russian opinion, such American politics might affect the security architecture in Europe (Drize, 2017).
+Particularly important were the plans to build elements of anti-missile shield system in Poland (Tramp poobeshchal..., 2017).Russia’s CIS policy